sjdv1982/seamless/silk.md

 - Silk schema "constructs" are replaced with their plain-form-generated schema
 - Python validators are preserved, although JSON schema implementations won't know what to do with them.

+UPDATE:
+- Now include methods as well as validators (each with "language" annotation)
+- No formal "conversion" at all.
+Tools are of course free to convert/compile/transpile from one Silk schema into another.
+Also, a "purify" method to rip all Silk-specific entries
+- Generic mechanism to resolve $ref (jsonschema library already has this?)

 # extra schema fields
 On top of JSON schema
 (1) indicates object-only, (2) indicates array-only
 In a later version of Silk, there will be an annoying Microsoft-Office-paperclip assistant who will ask all kind of annoying questions

-## not_required (2)
-It is possible to explicitly annotate properties as not_required.

 ## order (2)
-Tells the order of properties, which helps in building \*args constructors.
+Tells the order of properties, which helps in building \*args constructors (as does "default").

 ## storage
 Note: in addition to being normative (schema) values,